jasp-stats/jaspAudit/inst/help/auditbayesianplanning.md

 *Note:* When you have access to the raw population data you may want to use the *Bayesian audit workflow*, an analysis that guides you through the audit process.

+#### Manual

+For a global introduction to this analysis, please download the manual for the Audit module [here](https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf).

 ----

 Standard Options